F-Clement/product-marketers/README.md

 ### Site Owner Goals
 - The site owner through the application, wants to collect data from user then then analyse and provide that data with an investment strategy for social media marketing.
-- The site owner also wants to provide new users with the ability to get existing investment strategies if they sell same products like old users.
+- The site owner also wants to provide new users with the option to get existing investment strategies if they sell same products like old users.
+- The site owner wants the user to be able to delete old strategies and free up some space.

 ## Design
 Lucid Chart was used to design the flow of this program.
 It runs through a terminal so the display is thesame on every device.

+## Technologies Used

+- Languages

+    - Python Programming Language

+- Tools

+    - Codeanywhere
+    - Google spreadsheets
+    - Lucid Charts
+    - Heroku
+    - Git
+    - Github
+    - CI Python Linter

+- Libraries
+    - gspread
+    - openpyxl
+    - colorama
+    - google.oauth2

 ## Existing Features
 - Start Menu